oliverjam/jaredhill-v2/src/work/african-bank/index.md

 ---

 {% callout %}
-For an African bank with presence in 17 African countries, I helped build a greenfield corporate banking platform with the aim of eventually overhauling the process across all regions.
+For an African bank with presence in 17 African countries, I helped build a greenfield corporate banking platform that gave businesspeople faster, easier and more trasparent way to access banking services.
 {% endcallout %}

-We went from idea to a product in the hands of customers in 14 weeks, completely redesigning the way that the bank's clients applied for and received transaction products.
+Going from idea to a product in the hands of customers in 14 weeks, I completely redesigned the way that the bank's clients applied for and received transaction products, focussing on creating a system that solved a number of key problems that people were experiencing.
 I led a design team of four as we undertook user interviews on the ground in Uganda, workshopped and tested solutions, designed the responsive PWA and managed delivery with the development team.

 ![](https://cdn-images-1.medium.com/max/3376/1*Bh2kx6dQDbhHNzfrV2mAcQ.png)